-Convalescent plasma therapy was started on a patient by doctors of King George's Medical University (KGMU) on Sunday.
+Convalescent plasma therapy was started on the critical patient by doctors of King George's Medical University (KGMU), Lucknow in their fight against COVID-19.

 Antibodies from Corona survivors reportedly help in treating coronavirus infection.